WY-Chen/Conformal-Lasso/README.md

 _(conformalLTSLassoAllSupp.m)_

+__This method is discarded__

 1. __Get rid of outliers__: fit a lasso to the original _N_ data.
 Rank the residues to compute a interval for trial values that the trial pair is included in the selected data set _H_.
 Discard the rest trial values, because they does not satisfy stopping condition of C-steps.
 2. __LTS-Lasso C-Steps__:
    1. __Initialization__: randomly draw three data and fit a lasso.
 Rank the residues, take the first _h_ many to run another lasso; rerun twice.
 Do this 50 times, take the simple majority of selected data set _H_ to run C-steps.
    2. __C-Steps__: Given a subset _H_ of _h_ pairs of data, fit a lasso and rank the residues.
 Pick the lowest _h_ data as new set _Hnew_.
 Repeat while _H_ and _Hnew_ are different, or until 20 steps.
 The rest of data are seen as outliers.
 3. __All Support__: similar to Lasso All support.
 Traverse the trial set, compute models by LTS-lasso on known data with trial pair: If the new trial pair is within known polyhedron of support and signs, apply the simplified computation on the selected set _H_; if not, fit full LTS-lasso with C-Steps.

 __Advantage__: If the data has a very sharp model, this method is significantly faster than lasso-all support, for we do not need to fit full lasso for trial values that are far off (which was ususally hard to compute using original lasso because it is vulnerable against outlier).
 Effectively, we compute lass full lasso.